Women in the Vietnam War: Vietnamese women civilians

+North Vietnamese civilians

 In response to the War, the North Vietnamese government promoted the Three Responsibilities movement.
 This movement called for women to step in agricultural production, to take over the running of their households when husbands went off to fight, and to join local militias to aid the defence of their villages.

 The War also saw a number of changes to legislation of women's rights.
 In 1967, the Communist Party's Central Committee in North Vietnam passed Resolution 153.
 This resolution instated formal job quotas, requiring women to hold a minimum of 35% of all jobs and 50–70% of job in the educational sector.
 Most of these quotas were filled by the 1970s.
 The percentage of women sitting on people's councils In North Vietnam saw a large increase during the War, from around 20% in 1965 to 40% in 1972.
 However, the large majority of leadership positions on those councils were still held by men, and the percentage of women councillors dropped significantly after the end of the war.
 The end of the War also saw an increase in occupational segregation, as many women were pushed back into household roles by men leaving the military and with the influence of organisations such as the Vietnam Women's Union decreasing as the government no longer considered them crucial organizations.